 This is enough to get started though backend processing is not specified here, so some level of database knowledge and backend processing is necessary to

 get a complete model up and running.
 To set rating information when a page is loaded, call this function "AdjustRatings(msr, ar, tr);" - with msr (my star rating), ar

 (average rating), tr (total ratings) variables set on the backend.

 Step 2: Be amazed.
 We followed our own tutorial and had a sample webpage up and running in a less than 5 minutes, by utilizing a simple notepad .htm document.
 Be sure to include a jQuery cdn link so jQuery works properly.

 Check out our website www.beerfriends.com for a live demo of this star rating system in action.
 You can see the hover effect (desktop) and how the stars are rendered.

 Each brewery, beer and bar/restaurant page makes use of this star rating.
 Also, where these objects are grouped in a list, the star rating is shown as a read

 only display - this is done on the location pages such as city, county, country pages, and more.

-  (To actually give a rating you need to Sign up and become a member)
+(To actually give a rating you need to Sign in)

 Have a question or comment or just want to say hi?
 You can contact us through our twitter account @beerfriends_ OR by email at firstname.lastname@example.org.
 Cheers!